-Panasonic G6 versus Panasonic GM1
+Panasonic G6 vs GM1

-The Panasonic Lumix DMC-G6 and the Panasonic Lumix DMC-GM1 are two digital cameras that were announced, respectively, in April 2013 and October 2013.
+The Panasonic Lumix DMC-G6 and the Panasonic Lumix DMC-GM1 are two digital cameras that were officially introduced, respectively, in April 2013 and October 2013.
 Both the G6 and the GM1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G6 has a resolution of 15.9 megapixel, whereas the GM1 provides 15.8 MP.
+The G6 has a resolution of 15.9 megapixels, whereas the GM1 provides 15.8 MP.

-Body comparison: Panasonic G6 vs Panasonic GM1
+Body comparison: Panasonic G6 vs GM1

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM1 is considerably smaller (47 percent) than the Panasonic G6.
 Moreover, the GM1 is substantially lighter (48 percent) than the G6.
 In this context, it is worth noting that neither the G6 nor the GM1 are weather-sealed.